 …even if our profile matching algorithm has found a survey you are perfectly matched for, it is still possible that demographic quota for that survey might be reached…

-What a load of rubbish, I get screened out AFTER I’ve answered a handful of questions (questions that already have been answered and make up my profile) where I am told I don’t match the profile the survey is looking for… so if that’s the case, why was the task offered in the first place?
+What a load of rubbish.
+I get screened out AFTER I’ve answered a handful of questions.
+Questions that already have been answered and make up my profile.
+Where I am told I don’t match the profile the survey is looking for.
+If that’s the case, why was the task offered in the first place?
 Curious Cat, that Algorithm clearly needs some more work!

-I did voice my concerns with this app over on Instagram, and other users shared my frustration but did comment that it seems to have gone downhill in the past month – so potentially it could just be a blip and it’ll pick back up again.
+I did voice my concerns with this app over on Instagram.
+Other users shared my frustration but did comment that it seems to have gone downhill in the past month.
+Potentially it could just be a blip and it’ll pick back up again.
 It’s one of those I think you have to decide for yourself.
 Personally, I’m not fussed but I see lots of people on Instagram regularly cashing out, so maybe my profile just isn’t the right fit.